Lan ETS

 Lan ETS is a yearly LAN party event held by a student club of the same name from the École de technologie supérieure university in Montreal.
 It is currently the largest LAN party in Canada and on North America East Coast.
 In 2013, approximately 1094 gamers attended the event for a chance to win over $18,000 in money and over $25,000 in prizes.

 Activity

-Born from three university students' passion for network gaming, information technologies and the search for new challenges, the Lan ETS is the largest event in the field of network gaming in Canada.
-The main attraction of Lan ETS is its famous video game competitions that offer participants the chance to win more than $40,000 in money and over $25,000 in prizes each year.
-The official tournament's line-up usually includes an FPS, an RTS and a DotA-like.
+Born from three university students' passion for network gaming, information technologies, and the search for new challenges, the Lan ETS is the largest event in the field of network gaming in Canada.
+The main attraction of Lan ETS is its famous video game competitions.
+The official tournament's line-up usually includes an FPS, an RTS, and a DotA-like.

-Each year a diverse and dynamic clientele visits the Lan ETS.
-Participants are primarily from Québec, but also from Ontario and the northeastern United States.
-Lan ETS also receives many visitors from the Montreal area who enjoy the various activities accessible to everyone such as the "Scavenger Hunt", Consoles, Cosplay contest, Video Game Orchestra and more!
+Participants in Lan ETS are primarily from Québec, particularly the Montréal area, and others come from Ontario and the northeastern United States.
+Activities held during the event have included a scavenger hunt, cosplay contest, and video game orchestra.

 2021

 Lan ETS 2021 was the 19th event staged by the organization.
-Unfortunately due to the Covid-19 Pandemic, the event as we know it, didn't take place.
-Even facing with this challenge, the team decided to find a solution to do that classic event.
-The team decided to make the event on live-stream, which lasted 4 weeks of animations, streamer showcases, video games tournaments and more.
+Unfortunately due to the Covid-19 Pandemic, the team decided to hold the event via live-stream, which lasted 4 weeks.
+It included animations, streamer showcases, video games tournaments and more.